Get Lost Mountaineering

 (6) Continue ahead on obvious path E, descending then ascending to Sail, 773 m, where there is a small cairn.

 (7) Descend ahead, still on good path, to a grassy col then continue ahead to the to the top of Scar Crags, 672 m, then along the ridge to Causey Pike, 637 m.
+Note the path going off left, towards Outerside, before reaching the summit.

 Notes

 (a) This walk took place on 8th August, 2010.
+The inclusion of Outerside and Barrow was added on 5th October, 2024.

 Photos - Hover over photo for caption.
 Click on to enlarge.
 Click on again to reduce.